 Many offices have people trained in what to do with fire and other similar situations, but do you know the plan?
 Do you know what to do in cases of an active shooter?
 Do you know if your office is ready for this?
 Do you know if your security personnel are aware of people with needs (like people in wheelchairs, or that can walk that fast), and where they are located?
 Create a program that enables volunteers to be the safety responsible person and help evacuate those in need.

 There are many things you can do to help save yourself and those around you in case of an emergency in an office space.
 Again, similar to those things that you’d do in a public space, but in this case you need to factor more obstacles, stairs, confined spaces, and smaller exit ways.

 One thing I want to mention: in cases of an active shooter, try to run, and call the police once you are out.
 If you can’t run, take cover and help those around you to take cover.
 Finally, if you can’t hide, fight.
 Fight with all you have.

 More often than not, the emergencies you will encounter are not life or death, or do not involve you.
 Things like someone in the street suffering a health related issue, or a vehicle crash near you.

 In these cases you can help when possible, if you have the training and the means.
 You can call those who can help, like EMTs and the police.
-And you can chose to step away and leave those trained do their job.
+And you can choose to step away and let those trained do their job.